ART ELEMENTS for Homeschoolers

 March is Youth Art Month across the nation and each year AMoA celebrates by hosting the Youth Art Month Student Art Competition and YAMDay.

 The Youth Art Month Competition was designed to showcase the talented students in our local schools.
 All K-12 students in Rapides Parish are eligible to enter including traditional, virtual, homeschool, and special needs students.
-All entered works must represent the theme of Art Connects Us.
 Not all entered works are accepted but are all juried and judged without distinguishing information other than grade level.

 40-50 works will be selected to participate in the competition and to be on display at the Alexandria Museum of Art.